kyclark/abe487/lab/week6/problems.md

 # Perl IV Problem Set

-Create a directory called "week5."
+Create a directory called "week6."
 For each problem, create a script with the given name.

+To receive credit, the scripts must compile and produce the expected output.
+Programs that take command-line arguments will be tested with different arguments than given here, so try your programs with different input.

 ## 01-mod.pl